 Our excellent on-site kitchen provides food cooked by King Alfred’s Academy catering service.
 Children may bring a packed lunch.

 To support the school’s ‘Healthy Eating’ initiatives, water is available for all pupils.
 No child may bring sweets, chocolate bars or fizzy drinks as part of a packed lunch.
 For safety reasons NO GLASS containers may be brought in by pupils.
 Children may bring a snack of fruit or vegetables for morning break.

-Dinner money must be paid in advance on the Monday of the week in which the meal is required.
+Dinner money must be paid and booked by the Thursday in advance on the Monday of the week in which the meal is required.
 Parents may if they wish pay termly in advance.
-Dinner money should be sent in a named envelope marked ‘dinner money’.

 Free School Meals

 Free school meals are available to any child whose parents receive Income Support or the Jobseeker’s Allowance.
 This matter is dealt with sensitively and confidentially by all staff.
 An application form for free school meals is available from the school office. meal must be booked in advance on Parentpay.